GUO-W/GUO-W.github.io/_pages/about.md

       <p>
         <b>Extreme Pose Interaction (ExPI) Dataset</b><br>
         <a href="https://team.inria.fr/robotlearn/multi-person-extreme-motion-prediction" target="_blank">[Dataset]</a><br>
 	It contains 115 sequences of exteme Lindy Hop poses, with 3D MoCap data (annotated from 20 mocap cameras and manual clean), multi-view images (68 views) and 3D shapes as texured meshes.
-Welcome to apply for downloading the [data](https://zenodo.org/record/5578329#.Ymv4R_VBy3J) to have a quick try.<br>
+Welcome to apply for downloading the <a href="https://zenodo.org/record/5578329#.Ymv4R_VBy3J" target="_blank">[Data]</a> to have a quick try.<br>
       </p>
     </div>
   </div>